MolBIFFM/diana/README.md

 combining submitted mass spectrometry data with publicly accessible protein-protein interactions as well as additional protein annotation.

-The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by proteins associated with relatively large measurements or proteins representing densely interacting portions of the assembled protein-protein interaction networks can be assessed.
+The enrichment of Gene Ontology terms, and Reactome pathways by proteins associated with relatively large measurements or proteins representing densely interacting portions of the assembled protein-protein interaction networks can be assessed.
 Further, densely interacting portions of the protein-protein interaction networks enriching relatively large measurements can be determined.

 Networks of Gene Ontology terms or Reactome pathways, reporting enrichment of each term or pathway by the represented proteins, can be generated along